 - END OF GAME – At the end of the contest, recover your flags.

-- FILE REPORT – Immediately upon arriving home, file your game report with the WYSL.
+- FILE REPORT – Immediately upon arriving home, file your game report in GameOfficials, or as required by the League.
 This is your final responsibility relating to the game and it is necessary in order to get paid.
-Failure to enter reports will result in referee’s suspension
+Failure to enter reports will result in referee’s NOT GETTING PAID.

 If the field is switched to one nearby, the ref should go to the new field.
 If the ref has a subsequent game on the first field, a representative of the home team must be present at the first field to advise the teams that the ref will be coming back … and that extra time may be required.

-If the game is a forfeit, the referee gets paid for the game.
+If the game is a forfeit, make sure you enter the report so that you, the referee, gets paid for the game.
 The referee must wait for his subsequent assignments on the field.
 Referee should not declare a forfeit; simply report the situation to the League.

-If the ref goes to a field and there is no game as a result of an error by the league or the Assignor, the referee will get paid.
-Please advise the Assignor who will confirm the error and indicate how to proceed to get paid.
+If the ref goes to a field and there is no game as a result of an error by the league or the Assignor, please advise the Assignor who will confirm the error and indicate how to proceed to get paid.